songweizhi/MarkerMAG/doc/README_GC_bias.md

 GC content bias
 ---

+Read coverage of MAGs and their linked 16S rRNA genes might be biased by guanine-cytosine (GC) content [[Reference](https://doi.org/10.1093/nar/gks001)].
+Read coverage are weighted by GC content bias before estimating the copy number of 16S rRNA genes in MAGs.
+GC content bias is calculated as described [here](https://support.illumina.com/content/dam/illumina-support/help/Illumina_DRAGEN_Bio_IT_Platform_v3_7_1000000141465/Content/SW/Informatics/Dragen/GCBiasReport_fDG.htm).
+An example of GC content bias from the MBARC-26 dataset that we used for benchmarking MarkerMAG is provided below.

 #### Read coverage at the 16S rRNA gene regions of the Fervidobacterium pennivorans genome from the [MBARC-26](https://doi.org/10.1038/sdata.2016.81) dataset

 The GC content for the two 16S rRNA genes in the genomes of Fervidobacterium pennivorans is 61.35%, which is much higher than the average GC content of the entire genomes (38.5%).